solaekim/diab-analysis/README.md

 # Data Analysis for Diabetes Prediction
-## Abstract
+## Project Overview
-This project is centered on independently mastering data analysis techniques by developing a diabetes prediction model using public data.
-Utilizing Python and machine learning methodologies, I will preprocess and scale the data while training models to accurately identify risk patterns.
-The project will also involve thorough data analysis, system optimization, and performance evaluation to enhance my understanding of practical algorithm applications and explore their potential.
-Ultimately, this endeavor aims to broaden my knowledge in computer science by aligning with current technological trends and investigating technologies that can benefit the public good.
+This project focuses on independently mastering data analysis techniques by developing a diabetes prediction model using publicly available data.

+Leveraging Python and machine learning methodologies, I will preprocess and scale the data, then train predictive models to accurately identify risk patterns.

+The project also involves in-depth data analysis, system optimization, and performance evaluation to deepen my understanding of practical algorithm implementation and its real-world potential.

+Ultimately, this endeavor aims to expand my knowledge of computer science by aligning with current technological trends and exploring technologies that serve the public good.
 ## Supporting Materials
 The project includes a detailed PDF file documenting the work.
 Please download the file to review it.
 ## Streamlit App